uvacobi/rna_seq_lesson/introduction.md

 # To run trimmomatic on a single sample it looks something like this

-java -jar $EBROOTTRIMMOMATIC/trimmomatic-0.39.jar SE -phred33 -threads 1 /project/bims6000/data/morning/Arabidopsis_sample1.fq.gz ~/trimmed/Arabidopsis_sample1_qc.fq ILLUMINACLIP:adapters.fasta:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:25
+java -jar $EBROOTTRIMMOMATIC/trimmomatic-0.39.jar SE -phred33 -threads 1 /project/bims6000/data/morning/Arabidopsis_sample1.fq.gz ~/trimmed/Arabidopsis_sample1_qc.fq ILLUMINACLIP:/project/bims6000/data/morning/adapters.fasta:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:25
 ~~~
 {: .language-bash}

-Of course, we don’t want to do this for all the reads seperately so lets create a loop through all the fastq files.
+Of course, we don’t want to do this for all the reads separately so lets create a loop through all the fastq files.

 When doing the fastqc only input files needed to be specified.
-In this case both the input and a matching output filenames need to be given. this can be done with the help of ‘basename’
+In this case both the input and a matching output filenames need to be given.
+This can be done with the help of ‘basename’

 ~~~
 for infile in /project/bims6000/data/morning/*.fq.gz